Biosocial Predoctoral Training Program

 Mentorship and Research Practicum

 Incoming pre-doctoral trainees assemble a team of two co-mentors.
 At least one of the mentors must be from a discipline that is different from the pre-doctoral home department.
+In addition, at least one of the mentors must be a current CPC faculty fellow.
+A list of current CPC fellows can be found here.
 The team meets regularly to review the trainee’s progress in meeting goals, offer recommendations about new activities and opportunities, and provide professional guidance as the trainee prepares grant and job applications.

 Trainees also work with their mentoring team to develop a research practicum that utilizes on integrative theory, methods, and measures.
 Generally, the research practicum is based on the funded research project of one of our training faculty; ideally, the project includes faculty from both the health and social sciences and is producing manuscripts that lead to presentation and publication in diverse scientific disciplines, while also maintaining work that can be published in the trainee’s home disciplinary area.
 Trainees are expected to devote 10 hours per week to their practicum.